Peter T. Kirstein: Internet development

-In 1978, early in the development of the Internet, Kirstein co-authored (with Vint Cerf) one of the most significant early technical papers on the internetworking concept.
-His research group at UCL adopted TCP/IP in 1982, a year ahead of ARPANET, and played a significant role in the very earliest experimental Internet work.
+Kirstein and his team members participated from the outset of the Internet Experiment Note meetings, beginning in March 1977.
+His research group at UCL played a significant role in the very earliest experimental work on what became the TCP/IP.
+In 1978, Kirstein co-authored with Vint Cerf one of the most significant early technical papers on the internetworking concept.
+He chaired the International Cooperation Board (ICB), formed by Cerf in 1979, to coordinate activities to develop packet satellite research.
+UCL adopted TCP/IP in November 1982, ahead of the ARPANET, becoming one of the first nodes on the Internet.

+In early 1983, Kirstein chaired the International Collaboration Board, which involved six NATO countries, served on the Networking Panel of the NATO Science Committee (serving as chair in 2001), and served on Advisory Committees for the Australian Research Council, the Canadian Department of Communications, the German GMD, and the Indian Education and Research Network (ERNET) Project.
+He led the Silk Project, which provides satellite-based Internet access to the Newly Independent States in the Southern Caucasus and Central Asia.

 Awards and honours

 Kirstein was appointed Commander of the Order of the British Empire (CBE) for his work on the Internet.
 He was also a Fellow of the Royal Academy of Engineering (FREng), a Fellow of the Institute of Electrical and Electronics Engineers, an Honorary Foreign Member of the American Academy of Arts and Sciences, and a Distinguished Fellow of the British Computer Society.
 He received the SIGCOMM Award in 1999 for "contributions to the practical understanding of large-scale networks through the deployment of international testbeds", and the Postel Award in 2003, as well as various other awards for his contributions to the development of the Internet internationally.
 He was also elected a member of the National Academy of Engineering in 2009 for contributions to computer networking and for leadership in bringing the Internet to Europe.

 In 2012 Kirstein was inducted into the Internet Hall of Fame by the Internet Society.
 In 2015 he was awarded the prestigious Marconi Prize.